Vitor-Dubiela/NoFrameworks-BackendLibrary/README.md

 <h2>Overview</h2>
 <p>
-    The initial idea of this project, by creating an API starting from scratch, it's to understand how an API works.
+    The initial idea of this project, by creating an API from scratch, it's to understand how an API works.
 </p>